clouderasecurity/zncrypt-deployment/README.md

 curl -sL https://archive.gazzang.com/deployment/zncrypt-configure.sh | sudo bash
 ```

 Which will prompt you for input to register and configure zNcrypt.
 This script can also be run multiple times without issue.
+Please note that this script was designed for very simple deployments, and should not be used for anything too complicated.